jpmorganchase/modular/.changeset/slow-onions-cheer.md

 "modular-scripts": minor
 ---

-`select` command - compute seective options for the user and print a JSON output on the screen
+`select` command - compute selective options for the user and print a JSON output on the screen